SaxElectronics/SimpleMixerSW/README.md

 # SimpleMixerSW

 This repository contains the development files for a mixer software and hardware project, split into two main components managed with Vivado and Vitis tools.
+The goal of this project is just to explore how the Zynq SoC can be utilized for an audio mixer application.
+This is a hobby project done in part time and without ANY guarantee that it works in all cases.
+It is just a showcase and of course the project has been tested and verified with an audio loopback.

 ## Structure